 Scientists have yet to discover the exact cause of asthma.
 It is thought to have been developed during childhood through the effect of genetics as well as environmental factors.
 Being born prematurely or by Caesarean or having a parent with asthma can increase the child’s risk of developing this chronic disease.
 Also, Being exposed to tobacco smoke, living in areas with more pollution, and having allergies are all reasons that can increase the chances of having asthma.
 Furthermore, based on research and studies, young males are more likely to develop asthma than females, due to their smaller airways.

 HOW IS ASTHMA TREATED?

-If you think you might have asthma or anything related, schedule an appointment to get a professional diagnosis and proper treatment with one of the best ENT doctors in Houston, by contacting us at 713-621-2556.
+If you think you might have asthma or anything related, schedule an appointment in best ENT Clinic houston to get a professional diagnosis and proper treatment with one of the best ENT doctors in Houston, by contacting us at 713-621-2556.